YovkoBuchkov/YovkoBuchkov/README.md

 ### 🏆 Achievements:
- [in progress]Successfully completed the Python Fundamentals course at SoftUni.</br>
+ [complete]Successfully completed the Python Fundamentals course at SoftUni. - 6.00 </br>
  [in progress] Participated in the 100 Days of Code challenge and improved my coding skills.</br>
  [in progress] Contributed to several open-source projects.</br>